Learn how to Automate and Schedule Instagram Posts instantly.

 In 2021, 4.20 billion people use social media worldwide, making up for more than half (53%) of the global population.

-There are lots of benefits for businesses utilising social media, and Hootsuite does an excellent job at covering this topic in their article “23 Benefits of Social Media for Business”.
+There are lots of benefits for businesses utilizing social media, and Hootsuite does an excellent job at covering this topic in their article “23 Benefits of Social Media for Business”.

 But before you can get a better social media strategy, you need followers.